 Drippers tend to be a bit more specialized.
 Use them in places where a micro spray may be overkill or where you prefer a lower profile.
 Mister Landscaper Add-A-Drippers (MLD-AAD)

-are perfect for creating tree rings (Fig. B).
+are perfect for creating tree rings (Fig. F).
 Adjustable dripper stakes (MLD-STA)

-are excellent for potted plants of all sizes (Fig. C).
+are excellent for potted plants of all sizes (Fig. G).
 PC (pressure compensating) drippers (MLD-.5PC, MLD-PC1, MLD-2PC)

-are great for hanging baskets and general use (Fig. D).
-And drip tubing works well in row gardens (Fig. E).
+are great for hanging baskets and general use (Fig. H).
+And drip tubing works well in row gardens (Fig. I).

-Whatever the situation, Mister Landscaper has a solution.
+Whatever your irrigation needs, Mister Landscaper is sure to have a solution.
 And help is always just a phone call or email away (863-439-3200, Email Mister Landscaper